-For organs, tissues, and stem cells, sexually active gbMSM can register to be a donor, as long as you meet other requirements (for example, stem cells donors must be between the ages of 17 and 35).
+For organs, tissues, and stem cells, sexually active gbMSM can register to be a donor, as long as you meet other requirements (for example, stem cell donors must be between the ages of 17 and 35).
 However, tissue donated by sexually active gbMSM is not used (see the section on tissues below for more info).

 A specific patient and donor match is needed for organ, tissue, and stem cell donation.
 These matches are hard to find, so these donations are handled differently from blood and plasma.
-Each donor is individually risk-assessed…which begs the question: why aren’t ALL donors individually risk assessed, even for blood and plasma?
+Each donor is individually risk-assessed…which begs the question: why aren’t ALL donors individually risk-assessed, even for blood and plasma?
 If the blood system was funded for individual risk assessment, we wouldn’t end up with blanket exclusions of entire groups of people!
 Donors are assessed individually by the doctor doing the transplantation, in discussion with the patient who will be receiving the transplant.
 This is one reason why screening policies are different for gbMSM who wish to donate plasma versus organ, tissue, and stem cells donations.